-These are a few simple Thanksgiving crafts that you can use to speak Spanish with children.
-Click on the titles for photos.
+Try these simple Spanish Thanksgiving crafts with children.
+Click on the links for more photos.

 As you make this cute turkey you can talk about the parts of the turkey and also the fruit.
 For the turkey, you use the words pavo, plumas, cuerpo, ojos, and pico.
 The fruit vocabulary is manzana (or pera), fresa, and uva.
 You also use a piece of cheese for the beak.
 Use sentences like these: La manzana es el cuerpo del pavo.
 Vamos a hacer las plumas.
 Pon una uva en el palito.
 Pon una fresa.
 Es una pluma.

-This is a turkey that even your littlest language learners can help make.
+Turkey with vegetable stick feathers – This is one of the Spanish Thanksgiving crafts that even your littlest language learners can help make.
 You can make the turkey heads beforehand and they can stick them on with double-sided tape.
 For the turkey, you will use cuerpo, cabeza, and plumas: El vaso es el cuerpo del pavo.
 Vamos a poner la cabeza.
 Ahora las plumas.
 Sí, la zanahoria es una pluma.
 The vegetable vocabulary is zanahoria, apio, pimiento morrón and any other vegetables you cut into sticks to use as feathers.

-I have seen this craft made to look like pumpkin pie, but for Spanish language learners I like to use pictures, so it doesn’t look like pie.
+Thankful Plate – I have seen Spanish Thanksgiving crafts made to look like pumpkin pie, but for language learners I like to use pictures, so it doesn’t look like pie.
 Kids glue or draw pictures around the edge of the plate to represent things they are thankful for.
 Then you write Doy gracias por on the top circle, cut out a triangle and attach it to the paper plate.
 As they spin the top circle they can complete the sentence with the different words: Doy gracias por mi familia.
 Doy gracias por el sol.
 Doy gracias por mi casa.

-There are many different versions of this tree.
+Thankful Tree – There are many different versions of this tree, and they are all terrific Spanish Thanksgivng crafts.
 On each of the leaves, kids write something they are grateful for.
 The tree itself can be a real branch or a tree you make out of paper.
 The leaves are colored paper.
 You can add simple drawings to the leaves, on either side, to remind children what the words mean if the vocabulary is new.
 You can use the same idea to make turkeys and write the words on the colored paper feathers.